 Generator use: not permitted.

-Essentials to bring: drinking water, fuel stove, clean milled firewood, rubbish bags, insect repellent and sunscreen.
+Essentials to bring: drinking water (water provided at the park is unsuitable for drinking), fuel stove, clean milled firewood, rubbish bags, insect repellent and sunscreen.
 Read more about things to know before you go.

 Mobile phone coverage: poor.

 * Requires Adobe Reader